Datsun on-Do: Overview

 The on-Do is 77 mm longer than the Lada Granta and has a different front and back similar to other Datsun models.
 Its wheelbase, height and width are unchanged.

 The on-Do uses a 1.6 L straight-four engine that produces 87 hp.
 The power is transmitted to the wheels using a five-speed manual transmission.
 A 4-speed Jatco automatic gearbox is available since 2016.

-As for the sedan's transmission, Datsun decided not to develop their own, but to take the readily available VAZ five-speed manual.
+As for the saloon's transmission, Datsun decided not to develop their own, but to take the readily available VAZ five-speed manual.
 The manufacturer claims that, for the Datsun on-DO front-wheel drive car, the domestic gearbox was slightly upgraded to reduce vibration and noise.
 The gear ratio of the main pair of the Datsun mechanical box is 3.7, as is the case with Granta.
-The manufacturer decided not to equip the sedans with automatic transmissions (ATs).
+The manufacturer decided not to equip the saloons with automatic transmissions (ATs).
 However, the AT would appear on the Datsun mi-DO hatchback.